-Have you noticed dirt from your yard seeming to spew upward from the ground?
+Does dirt from your yard seem to spew upward from the ground?
 If so, you need to take this odd phenomenon very seriously.
-It may seem like an odd occurrence of nature, when in fact you have a leak in your gas line that is forcing that dirt up into the air.
+You may have a leak in your gas line that is forcing that dirt up into the air.
 A gas leak anywhere on your property is serious cause for concern.

 Do I Have a Black Thumb?

 Even if you are not much of a gardener or landscaper, there are certain issues with the vegetation and plant life on your property that you really cannot afford to overlook.
 One such issue is the yellowing or death of vegetation in one concentrated area.
 If the grass on your lawn seems to be dying off in one spot, it could be due to a gas leak poisoning that grass from below.
 So before you blame the neighbor’s dog, make sure you do not have a gas leak in your yard.

-Let the pros at Embrich Plumbing Co handle all of your gas line services,
+Let the pros at Embrich Plumbing handle all of your gas line services!